AlgoMaster Logo

 Intuition

-Instead of counting all frequencies first and then computing pairs, we can do both at once.
-As we iterate through the array, we maintain a running count of how many times we've seen each number so far.
-When we encounter a number that's already appeared c times, it forms c new good pairs (one with each previous occurrence).
-We add c to our result and then increment the count.
+Count frequencies and accumulate pairs in the same pass.
+While iterating, keep a running count of how many times each number has appeared so far.
+When the current number has already appeared c times, it forms c new good pairs, one with each previous occurrence.
+Add c to the result, then increment the count for that number.

 Algorithm